Residents cry out as herdsmen abduct another 4 persons in Delta

 “On getting to the scene, the herdsmen were still with Emeka in his apartment, but rather than confront them, the police officers said they were going back to get reinforcement,” he added.

-The inhabitant decried that the hoodlums had left with Emeka into the bush before the policemen returned.
+The inhabitants decried that the hoodlums had left with Emeka into the bush before the policemen returned.

 He, however, said Emeka was released after payment of N200,000 Sunday night at Azagba-Ogwashi by the herdsmen, who initially demanded N20 million for his release, threatening to kill him (Emeka) if the N20 million was not paid.